 PC: Tanishq Mathew Abraham @ Twitter

 Many Indian-origin children in America become spellers before they grow out of the ‘diaper’ phase.
 Indian American Akash Vukoti whose journey to the national spelling marathon began at the age of 2 is a glaring example of such prodigious talent galore in the US.
 Why they have been the subject of a few documentaries, including Spelling the Dream that Netflix released in 2022, is no surprise.
-Likewise, a documentary should be made on the world’s youngest biomedical engineer who recently earned his doctorate at the age of 19.
+Likewise, a documentary should be made on the world’s youngest biomedical engineer who earned PhD at the age of 19 and started experimenting with artificial intelligence in healthcare before ChatGPT rose to fame.

 He is none other than Indian American Dr Tanishq Mathew Abraham whose exceptional aptitude for learning was recognized at the mere age of 2.
 One of the world’s youngest PhD holders in science, Tanishq graduated in biomedical engineering from the University of California, Davis when he was only 14.
 Notably, he became the world’s youngest biomedical engineer with ‘summa cum laude’ – an academic level of distinction which is considered the highest honor by most educational institutions across the world. .